rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 ﻿# Main Features
 The **Change Company** mod includes 3 main features:
 - **Change Company**:  Allows you to change the company for a mixed residential, commercial, industrial, storage, or office building.
 - **Production Balance**:  Automatically balances production of industrial and office resources.
+Currently disabled.
 - **Lock Company**:  Allows you to lock companies to prevent them from moving away.

 These features are described in the following sections.